styleguidist/react-styleguidist/docs/Documenting.md

     Any [Markdown](http://daringfireball.net/projects/markdown/) is **allowed** _here_.

-> **Note:** You can change documentation file name with the [getExampleFilename](Configuration.md#getexamplefilename) option.
+> **Note:** You can configure examples file name with the [getExampleFilename](Configuration.md#getexamplefilename) option.

 ## External examples using doclet tags

-Additional example files can be associated with components using doclet (`@example`) syntax.
+Additional example files can be associated with components using `@example` doclet syntax.

-The following component will also have an example as loaded from the `extra.examples.md` file:
+The following component will also have an example loaded from the `extra.examples.md` file:

 ```javascript
 /**